-The Oklahoma police officer who fatally shot an unarmed black man whose car broke down in the road on September 16, Betty Jo Shelby, will be charged with first-degree manslaughter, the district attorney says.
+The Oklahoma police officer who fatally shot an unarmed black man whose car broke down in the road on September 16 has been charged with first-degree manslaughter.

 He was taken to the hospital, where he later died.

 You can read more about the charge here.